saasquatch/bunshi/README.md

 - **Molecules can depend on molecules AND scope**, but atoms only depend on other atoms.
 - **Molecules are read-only**, but atoms can be writable.

 ## Motivation

-In jotai, it is easy to do global state... but jotai is [much more powerful](https://jotai.org/docs/guides/atoms-in-atom) when used for more than just global state!
+In jotai, it is easy to do global state, but jotai is [much more powerful](https://jotai.org/docs/guides/atoms-in-atom) when used for more than just global state!

 The problem is the atom lifecycle, because we need to follow the mantras of jotai: